kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 • **Hierarchical Organization**: Create nested folders and lists with unlimited depth
 • **Manual Curation**: Add items from any addon/source via context menus with proper playback support
 • **Import from Favorites**: Scan and import playable items from Kodi favorites with rich library metadata
-• **Import from Shortlist**: Full integration with Shortlist addon - import all lists with automatic library matching
+• **Import from Shortlist**: Full integration with Shortlist addon - import all lists with automatic library matching to provide full meta data for items in your library
 • **Batch Operations**: Work efficiently with large collections using chunked processing
 • **Smart Navigation**: Modal/clean interfaces with built-in UI conflict protection
 • **Sorting & Viewing**: Proper ListItem construction and sort methods
-• **Reliable Playback**: URL generation ensures all manually added items play correctly
 • **Database**: SQLite storage with UNIQUE constraint handling, duplicate detection, and transaction safety
 • **Robust Internals**: JSON-RPC integration, detailed logging, comprehensive error handling, and settings management

 No remote services required.
 Install and start organizing immediately.

-## Invite-Only Alpha: AI-Powered Search (Not in general release)
+## Invite-Only Alpha: AI-Powered Search (Not in general release yet)

 **⚠️ Alpha Status Notice**: These features require special server access and are only available to invited testers.
+Will be rolling out slowly to verify server loads with growing databse of movies that need to be processed on server before being able to include in searches/similarity features.
 • **Natural-Language Search**: "psychological thrillers with plot twists," "80s/90s comedies," etc.
-• **Semantic Matching**: Embedding-based results ranked by relevance
+• **Semantic Matching**: Embedding-based results ranked by relevance (will be improving/adjusting)
-• **Automatic Library Matching**: Connects results to your local Kodi library based on previously uploaded list of imdb numbers in your library
+• **Automatic Library Matching**: Connects results to your local Kodi library based on previously uploaded list of imdb numbers in your library, by sending back just imdbnumbers that the addon will tie back to your library.
 • **Dynamic Lists & History**: Saved searches which can be moved to standard list location.
 • **Remote API Pairing**: 8-digit code or API key; chunked/delta sync of identifiers
+• **NOTICE: upon upload of your imdbnumbers, a lot of server processing will need to happen before maximum coverage of your library is reached, depending on how many are not yet setup on server, this could take hours to a day (this will reduce as more users are added and coverage of movies expands on server)

 ### Alpha Privacy & Data (Read first)